 NAME AGE POSITION

-James N. Stanard 48
+James N. Stanard 48 Chairman of the Board, President and Chief Executive Officer

-Executive Officer

 Neill A. Currie 44 Senior Vice President

 David A. Eklund 37 Senior Vice President

-Keith S. Hynes 44 Senior Vice President and Chief Financial
+Keith S. Hynes 44 Senior Vice President and Chief Financial Officer

-Officer

 William I. Riker 37 Senior Vice President

 Arthur S. Bahr 65 Director

 Thomas A. Cooper 60 Director

 Edmund B. Greene 58 Director

 Gerald L. Igou 62 Director

 Kewsong Lee 31 Director

 John M. Lummis 39 Director

 Howard H. Newman 49 Director

 Scott E. Pardee 60 Director

 John C. Sweeney 52 Director

 David A. Tanner 38 Director

 James N. Stanard has served as President and Chief Executive Officer and as a director of the Company since its formation in June 1993.
 From 1991 through June 1993, Mr. Stanard served as Executive Vice President of United States Fidelity & Guaranty Company ("USF&G") and was a member of a three-person Office of the President.
 As Executive Vice President of USF&G, he was responsible for USF&G's underwriting, claims and ceded reinsurance.
 From October 1983 to 1991, Mr. Stanard was an Executive Vice President of F&G Re, Inc., USF&G's start-up reinsurance subsidiary ("F&G Re").
-Mr. Stanard was one of two senior officers primarily responsible for the formation of F&G Re, where he was responsible for underwriting, pricing and marketing activities of F&G Re, Mr. Stanard was personally involved in the design of pricing procedures, contract terms and analytical underwriting tools for all types of treaty reinsurance, including both U.S. and international property catastrophe reinsurance.
+Mr. Stanard was one of two senior officers primarily responsible for the formation of F&G Re, where he was responsible for underwriting, pricing and marketing activities of F&G Re during its first seven years of operations.
+As Executive Vice President of F&G Re, Mr. Stanard was personally involved in the design of pricing procedures, contract terms and analytical underwriting tools for all types of treaty reinsurance, including both U.S. and international property catastrophe reinsurance.